 Walking in water burns more calories than walking on land.
 This leads to greater weight loss.
 This is because the resistance of the water requires extra effort to move your body.

 Compared to walking on land, joint forces are reduced by 36–55% when exercising in water.
-In fact, some forces during weight-bearing exercises are reduced by more than your body weight when performed in water.
-This creates an ideal environment to improve your strength, endurance, and walking ability without loading your painful joints.
+Some forces during weight-bearing exercises are reduced by more than your body weight when performed in water.
+This creates an ideal environment to improve your strength, endurance, and walking ability without loading painful joints.

 Guidelines for Starting Aquatic Exercise

 You will feel really good moving in the warm water.
 However, it’s possible to over-exercise, become fatigued, and aggravate your joint pain.
 You may not realize this until you get out of the water.
-Therefore, it is best for you to start slow.
+Therefore, you should start slow.
 The Arthritis Foundation has put out guidelines for exercising in water.
 Follow these and you will minimize the risk of any painful flare-ups.

 - Start slowly and don’t overdo it.